 My favorite_subject_name is : Networking

-Uses of classmethod() classmethod() function is used in factory design pattern where we want to call many functions with the class name rather than object.
+Uses of classmethod() classmethod() function is used in factory design patterns where we want to call many functions with the class name rather than object.

-@classmethod decorator, is a builtin function decorator that is an expression that gets evaluated after your function is defined.
+@classmethod decorator, is a built-in function decorator which is an expression that gets evaluated after your function is defined.
 The result of that evaluation shadows your function definition.

 - A class method is a method which is bound to the class and not the object of the class.